 This course is designed to introduce the student to American Sign Language, the visual-gestural language of Deaf persons, and Deaf Culture and to develop receptive and expressive communication skills with incorporation of visual-gestural techniques, ASL vocabulary, basic rules of grammar, syntax and some cultural features of the Deaf community.
 Prerequisite: Students whose records and tests indicate the need for review in the fundamentals of language will be assigned to Communication skills courses.
-Students placed in English 098-099 and English 088-089 must demonstrate college level competence before enrolling in American Sign Language & Deaf Studies Program.
+Students placed in English 098-099 and English 088-089 must demonstrate collège level competence before enrolling in American Sign Language & Deaf Studies Program and Interpreting Program.
+Corequisite: ASL 102, except when taken as modern language requirement only.
 3 lecture hours and 2 laboratory hours per week.
 4 credit hours.